compute-labs/HSM-test/README.md

 - **Inbound Message Handling**: All incoming messages received via the POST method are encrypted.
 - **Secure Storage**: The encrypted messages are then securely stored in both our backend database and AWS S3 storage.
-Message Decryption:
+- **Message Decryption**: The GET method is used to decrypt stored messages, employing the ASP-derived key.
 - **Retrieval and Decryption**: Encrypted messages stored in the database can be decrypted using the GET method.
 - This decryption process utilizes a key derived from our Application Specific Processor (ASP), specifically the Versioned Chip Endorsement Key (VCEK).

 ### Secure Configuration Management:
 - **.env.aes File Handling**:
 - The application also decrypts the encrypted .env.aes file (located in the backend store) when it's loaded into the application.
 - In-Memory Processing: This decryption occurs in-memory (DRAM), using the same ASP-derived key.